1337sunny/1337sunny/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; a passionate self-taught full stack web developer and a software developer from MIT, Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science at MIT College of Railway Engineering and Research.
+- 🎓 &nbsp; Studying Computer Science at MIT CORER.
-- 🌱 &nbsp; Learning more about Systems Design and Machine Learning.
+- 🌱 &nbsp; my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

 <h3> 🛠 &nbsp;Tech Stack</h3>